 Due to the spelling of the Hebrew language, there was only one word for small birds which is repeated time and time again in the Bible.
 The generic Hebrew name for a sparrow or other small songbird is mentioned and appears over forty times.
 It is then later translated to mean bird, fowl, or sparrow.
 It seems that per translation, the editor would translate aimlessly and would place a sparrow where a small brown bird would likely be.
 To do this, they primarily used the behavior of the different bird species to determine where sparrows would be in the Bible.
 Critics of this practice have challenged the use of the sparrow since other instances of birds in the Bible were already mentioned as such, birds or fowls.

 The surrounding circumstances that involved the use of sparrows were also challenged because they did not align with the actions that sparrows exhibit.
 For example, to be alone on the roof of a house would not be possible with such social and community-based birds.
 In this case, a thrush was the bird of choice for critics that oppose the use of the sparrow.
-On the other hand, the image of the sparrow sad and alone is stark in that it provides the juxtaposition of a bright and social bird doing unusual behavior, something the author of the passage could have intended.
-Sparrows and some birds during biblical times were thought of as having the protection of god as they would build their nests and homes on and near sacred land and artifacts.
+On the other hand, the image of the sparrow sad and alone is stark in that it provides the juxtaposition of a bright and social bird doing unusual behaviour, something the author of the passage could have intended.

 Sparrows are intelligent creatures that bring with them messages for us when they need to tell us something.
 Unfortunately, for some, their relationship to the bird extends beyond the physical.
 The superstition of sparrows bringing messages of impending death can be traced back to European folklore.
 The superstition is this: if one finds a sparrow flies into the home, they must kill it before their parents die.
 Another version mentions that it is the catcher who is in jeopardy of dying if the bird is not killed.